Michael Cox (police officer): Disputes with the Second Trump Administration

-After Donald Trump was took office for a second non-consecutive term as U.S. president in 2025, the Boston city government and the BPD found itself at odds with the Second Trump administration over diversity, equity, and inclusion (DEI) within the BPD; the status of the state of public safety in Boston; strategies the BPD was using to recruit new officers; and the BPD's adherence to the Boston Trust Act (so-called "sanctuary city" law).
+After Donald Trump was sworn-in for a second non-consecutive term as U.S. president in 2025, the Boston city government and the BPD found itself at odds with the Second Trump administration over diversity, equity, and inclusion (DEI) within the BPD; the status of the state of public safety in Boston; strategies the BPD was using to recruit new officers; and the BPD's adherence to the Boston Trust Act (so-called "sanctuary city" law).

 On September 4, 2025, Trump's Attorney General Pam Bondi filed a lawsuit in the United States District Court for the District of Massachusetts arguing that the city's continued adherence to the Boston Trust Act was a violation of federal law.
 The lawsuit names BPD and the City of Boston (as well as Cox and Mayor Wu in their official capacities) as defendants.

 Cox's positions on police reform

 Cox generally agrees that American police departments need reform.
-Cox believes departments need to make reforms to become more responsive to community input and to foster an internal culture of transparency (rather than one which encourages cover-ups).
+Cox has expressed the viewpoint that departments need reforms in order to become more responsive to community input and to foster an internal culture of transparency, and to remove a culture which encourages cover-ups.